Ducted propeller

-A ducted propeller, also known as a Kort nozzle, is a marine propeller fitted with a non-rotating nozzle.
+A ducted propeller, also known as a Kort nozzle, is a marine propeller shrouded with a non-rotating nozzle.
 It is used to improve the efficiency of the propeller and is especially used on heavily loaded propellers or propellers with limited diameter.
 It was developed first by Luigi Stipa (1931) and later by Ludwig Kort (1934).
-The Kort nozzle is a shrouded propeller assembly for marine propulsion.
 The cross-section of the shroud has the form of a foil, and the shroud can offer hydrodynamic advantages over bare propellers, under certain conditions.

 Advantages are increased efficiency at lower speeds (<10 knots), better course stability and less vulnerability to debris.
 Downsides are reduced efficiency at higher speeds (>10 knots), course stability when sailing astern, and increase of cavitation.
 Ducted propellers are also used to replace rudders.

 History

 Luigi Stipa in 1931 and later Ludwig Kort (1934) demonstrated that an increase in propulsive efficiency could be achieved by surrounding the propeller with a foil-shaped shroud in the case of heavily loaded propellers.
 A "Kort Nozzle" is referred to as an accelerating nozzle and is generally a MARIN 19A profile or a MARIN 37 profile.